monix/monix.io/_tut/docs/3x/catnap/mvar.md

 2. As channels, with `take` and `put` acting as "receive" and "send"
 3. As a binary semaphore, with `take` and `put` acting as "acquire" and "release"

-It has two fundamental (atomic) operations:
+It has these fundamental, atomic operations:

-- `put`: fills the `MVar` if it is empty, or blocks (asynchronously) if the `MVar` is full, until the given value is next in line to be consumed on `take`
+- `put` which fills the var if empty, or blocks (asynchronously) until the var is empty again
-- `take`: tries reading the current value, or blocks (asynchronously) until there is a value available, at which point the operation resorts to a `take` followed by a `put`
+- `tryPut` which fills the var if empty; returns `true` if successful

-An additional but non-atomic operation is `read`, which tries reading the current value, or blocks (asynchronously) until there is a value available, at which point the operation resorts to a `take` followed by a `put`.
+- `take` which empties the var if full, returning the contained value, or blocks (asynchronously) otherwise until there is a value to pull
+- `tryTake` empties if full, returns `None` if empty.
+- `read` which reads the current value without touching it, assuming there is one, or otherwise it waits until a value is made available via put
+- `tryRead` returns `Some(a)` if full, without modifying the var, or else returns `None`
+- `isEmpty` returns `true` if currently empty

 <p class="extra" markdown='1'>
 In this context "<i>asynchronous blocking</i>" means that we are not blocking any threads.
 Instead the implementation uses callbacks to notify clients